Alf Roberts

-Alfred Sidney "Alf" Roberts, OBE is a fictional character from the British ITV soap opera Coronation Street, played by Bryan Mosley.
+Alf Roberts, OBE is a fictional character from the British ITV soap opera Coronation Street, played by Bryan Mosley.
 He ran a grocery shop at No. 15 and was involved in local politics, including two spells as mayor of Weatherfield.
 The character first appeared on the programme in 1961 on a recurring basis, before finally becoming a regular in 1971 and remaining in the series until he died on 1 January 1999.